Sedeniono/VSDoxyHighlighter/README.md

 # Introduction

-VSDoxyHighlighter is an extension for Visual Studio 2022 and above to provide syntax highlighting for [Doxygen](https://www.doxygen.nl/index.html) style comments in C/C++.
+VSDoxyHighlighter is an extension for Visual Studio 2022 to provide syntax highlighting for [Doxygen](https://www.doxygen.nl/index.html) style comments in C/C++.
 Note that Visual Studio Code is **not** supported.

 The following two images show the default colors used for light and dark color themes by the extension (they are configurable!):